lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Before retransmissions, the 73 tiles are carried by a total of 25 SCHC Fragments, the last 9 being of smaller size.

-Note 1: Bitmaps are shown prior to truncation for transmission Note 2: other behaviors (e.g. regarding when ACKs are sent by the Receiver) are also allowed in ACK-on-Error.
+Note 1: Bitmaps are shown prior to truncation for transmission

+Note 2: other sequences of events (e.g. regarding when ACKs are sent by the Receiver) are also allowed by this specification of ACK-on-Error.

-{{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission in ACK-Always mode of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no loss.
+{{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission in ACK-Always mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, with N=3, MAX_WIND_FCN=6 and no loss.

 ~~~~
         Sender               Receiver